 This plant flourishes in fairy gardens or terrariums, which have pebbles at the base to enhance humidity.

-If the plant gets too large for its container, give it a trim or pinch off the larger fronds.
+If the Silver brake fern gets too large for its container, give it a trim or pinch off the larger fronds.

 It can spread easily by sending off rhizomes which start budding and forming new ferns.